pachterlab/biophysics/docs/source/index.rst

 +-------------------------------+------------+------------+---------------+------------------+----------+-------------------------+

-You can also explore the literature foundation for biophysical modeling of transcription :doc:`foundations`, and our contributions to this literature at :doc:`contributions`.
+You can also explore the foundational literature for biophysical modeling of transcription in :doc:`foundations`, and our publications in this domain at :doc:`contributions`.

 .. note::